rhanielmx/rhanielmx/README.md

 ### A little about me

 Welcome to my profile!
 I am a recent graduate in Computer Engineering from the Federal University of Ceará, aspiring to find my place in the Full Stack development market.
-I'm currently studying at [Ignite Bootcamp](https://lp.rocketseat.com.br/ignite) going deeper into JavaScript with Node, React and React-Native and looking forward to learning more.
+I'm currently studying at [Ignite Bootcamp](https://lp.rocketseat.com.br/ignite) while documenting the bootcamp developed projects [here](https://github.com/rhanielmx/Ignite).
+I’m looking to get deeper into JavaScript Stack with Node, React and React-Native and looking forward to learning more.
 Thanks for stopping by and feel free to contact me at any of the following!

 <!-- [![Website Badge](https://img.shields.io/badge/-rhanielmx.dev-47CCCC?style=flat&logo=Google-Chrome&logoColor=white&link=https://rhanielmx.dev)](https://rhanielmx.dev) -->
 [![Linkedin Badge](https://img.shields.io/badge/-rhanielmx-blue?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/rhanielmx/)](https://www.linkedin.com/in/rhanielmx/)